PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 Is there a better validation for your product than someone inviting a colleague, or a friend, to use it?

-Not only is it a great sign that people enjoy using what you've built, it's also a powerful driver for word-of-mouth growth – aka, the best kind of growth.
+It's a great sign that people enjoy using what you've built and a powerful driver for word-of-mouth growth – aka, the best kind of growth.

 Referral metrics are especially important for products or services that have a growth loop – i.e. when the product experience is improved through multiple users, or when friends are using it together.